BBC Radio 4

-BBC Radio 4 is a British national radio station owned and operated by the BBC that replaced the BBC Home Service in 1967.
-It broadcasts a wide variety of spoken-word programmes, including news, drama, comedy, science and history from the BBC's headquarters at Broadcasting House, London.
-The station controller is Mohit Bakaya.
+BBC Radio 4 is a British national radio station owned and operated by the BBC.
+The station replaced the BBC Home Service on 30 September 1967 and broadcasts a wide variety of spoken-word programmes from the BBC's headquarters at Broadcasting House, London.
+Since 2019, the station controller has been Mohit Bakaya.
+He replaced Gwyneth Williams, who had been the station controller since 2010.

-Broadcasting throughout the United Kingdom, the Isle of Man and the Channel Islands on FM, LW and DAB, and on BBC Sounds, it can be received in the eastern counties of Ireland, northern France and Northern Europe.
-It is available on Freeview, Sky, and Virgin Media.
-Radio 4 currently reaches over 10 million listeners, making it the UK's second most-popular radio station after Radio 2.
+Radio 4 is broadcast throughout the United Kingdom, the Isle of Man and the Channel Islands on FM, LW and DAB, and on BBC Sounds, it can also be received in the eastern counties of Ireland, northern France and Northern Europe.
+It is available internationally via the BBC.com website and app.
+It currently reaches over 9.2 million listeners, making it the UK's second most-popular radio station after BBC Radio 2.

-BBC Radio 4 broadcasts news programmes such as Today and The World at One, heralded on air by the Greenwich Time Signal pips or the chimes of Big Ben.
-The pips are only accurate on FM, LW, and MW; there is a delay on digital radio of three to five seconds and online up to twenty-three seconds.
-Radio 4 broadcasts the Shipping Forecast which, in August 2017, was 150 years old.
+BBC Radio 4 broadcasts news programmes such as Today, The World at One and PM heralded on air by the Greenwich Time Signal pips or the chimes of Big Ben.
+Radio 4 also broadcasts the Shipping Forecast, which is over 150 years old.

-According to RAJAR, the station broadcasts to a weekly audience of 10.0 million with a listening share of 11.3% as of December 2022.
+According to RAJAR, the station broadcasts to a weekly audience of 9.2 million with a listening share of 11.1% as of December 2023.